ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/sorting.md

 }
 ```

-To apply this sorting type we just have to provide it to the `UseSorting` extension method with as the generic type argument.
+To apply this sorting type, we just have to provide it to the `UseSorting` extension method as the generic type argument.

 <ExampleTabs>
 <Annotation>